ghaiklor/iterm-fish-fisher-osx/README.md

 # iTerm 2 + Fish Shell + Fisher + Themes\Plugins

+_NOTE: This guide is based on tooling that is partly not available for Apple Silicon.
+I'm waiting for required changes from third-parties and then can check and update the guild along with the script itself.
+For now, it works only on Intel based Mac._

 This guide is targeted for those, who wants to have a nice UI in the terminal with the rich features.

 Please, raise your issue if something strange happened.